-The Libraries
+2.1 The Libraries

-The design library is a library of "base house designs" which are used as a starting point for an end-user driven design development process.
+The design library is a library of "base house designs" which are used as a starting point for an enduser driven design development process.
 One can think of this library as the digital analog to the pattern books of the 19th century in that both contain house organizations, as much as they contain individual house designs.
 The design library contains houses that differ radically from each other in form, organization, size, amenity level, and "style", but despite this diversity share an underlying deep structure.
 This shared deep structure results from them all being productions of the same Shape Grammar [5,9,10] and is intrinsic to the system as a whole, because it is precisely this shared deep structure that allows us to create an effective design development tool.
 Each base house design or house schema consists of a symbolic description of the house's form and interior organization.
-The design of individual spaces in the house, for example the layout of the kitchen or bathrooms, is expressed in terms of pre-designed room arrangements, called tiles, which are allocated from 2D or 3D libraries, depending on the type of representation required.
+The design of individual spaces in the house, for example the layout of the kitchen or bathrooms, is in terms of predesigned room arrangements, called tiles, which are allocated from 2D or 3D libraries, depending on the type of representation required.
 Our current 2D tile library consists of over 600 room tiles and 300 wall tiles, while our 3D libraries consist of over 600 room tiles, 400 wall tiles, and 300 other tiles representing roof parts etc.

-The Selection Component
+2.2 The Selection Component

 The task of the Selection component is to help a user select one of the "base house designs" in the library from which to start developing their own design.
 First, the user completes a "questionnaire" concerning their housing needs and dream (Figure B).
 Suitable bases house designs are then selected from the design library for users to browse (Figure C).
 Associated with each base house design is a "digital brochure" consisting of 2D floor plans, 3D still images and summary information (i.e. square footage, # of bathrooms etc.) in the form of a typical "real estate cut sheet" (Figure D).
 By a process of examination and elimination the user is expected to decide on a single base house design which best satisfies their needs/dreams.
 This design then becomes the starting point for customization.

-The Customization Component
+2.3 The Customization Component

 The task of the Customization component is to allow the user to modify/evolve their base house design into one that more fully meets their needs.
 The current Customization component is a graphical 2D constraint-based editor.
-This editor allows users to replace components of a house design with new components under a set of functional and spatial constraints (See Figure E).
+This editor allows users to replace components of a house design with new components under a set of functional and spatial constraints (See Figures G and H).
 We briefly explored the idea of creating a 3D customization tool, but it quickly became apparent that neither our target users nor our target implementation platform (VRML) were up to the task of interactive 3D editing.
+A detailed description of our approach to 2D architectural presentation and constraint based editing in a WWW environment is given in Section 4.

-The Visualization Component
+2.4 The Visualization Component